compute-e/Melody-motion-search-code/2018_history.md

 *uddurr                    daah daah do   de    di    da   duh    doo duh deh de duh di
                             @0,  0,  0.1, 0.2, 0.3, -0.1, -0.3,  -0.56@0 , ...
 ```
-Parsons Code for melodic contours: start at unknown note ("*"), each note following
+Parsons Code for melodic contours:
+start at unknown note ("*"), each note following
 has a higher/lower/the same (repeated) pitch which is represented as "u" / "d" / "r"
 to show the relationship of its pitch to the previous note.
 This simple notation system, used to identify a piece of music by melodic motion (pitch movements),
 was developed by Denys Parsons in 1975 for his book "The Directory of Tunes and Musical Themes".

-Relative Melodic Motion Code (experimental idea): the code contains sections marking phrases
+Relative Melodic Motion Code (experimental idea):
+contains sections marking phrases
 of music where notes are near to a starting pitch.
 Each section starts with an unknown position setting
-note (@0) then is followed by a series of relative note values (positive or negative decimals separated
+note ("@0") then is followed by a series of relative note values (positive or negative decimals separated
 by commas) and ends with a special relative note value joined to the position note of the next section.

 ### Relative note values: